felipeeflores/monix-adventures/README.md

 Please note these exercises are using Monix 3.1.0.
 Please refer to the docs at https://monix.io/docs/3x/eval/task.html

-## Adventure 1: Aysnchrony with Monix Task
+## Adventure 1: Asynchrony with Monix Task

 The aim is:

 1. Gain practice/confidence in working with Monix Task.